finxlfantasy/luciano-eth/README.md

 # 🦄 Luciano-eth
 ## **`Digital builder (Developer/Engineer/Research-Analyst)`**

-- 🔭 I’m currently working on getting a job, since i’m jobless lol ｡ﾟ･（>﹏<）･ﾟ｡
+- 🔭 I’m currently working on some nice secret projects ... > ..
+0
-- 🌱 I’m currently learning DeFi & Web3
+- 🌱 I’m currently learning Web3 & AI/ML
 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with getting a job ｡ﾟ(ﾟ∩´﹏`∩ﾟ)ﾟ｡
 - 💬 Ask me about -  Anything